 It is true that bees in need will visit most wildflowers to rest their weary wings and power up on their pollen, but just like us, bees have their favourite flowers and a preference for their very favourite plants.
 But it’s not just bees being picky - there is a bit of a science to it!

 Bees are attracted to bright and pleasant-smelling flora, but they also have some pre-requisites for the perfect pollination process.
 Tubular / bell like flowers with flat petals top the list for bees’ favourite flowers – with flat petals making the ideal landing strip and tubular / bell like blooms offering cover while they feed.
-Although all these wildflowers look different, they’ve all got bees absolutely buzzing!
+Although all these wildflowers (and wildflower seeds) look different, they’ve all got bees absolutely buzzing!

 We’re so glad bee’s love Foxgloves, because we’re a big fan of them here too!
 Foxgloves are biennial wildflowers that when sown will reward you with blooms for two whole years.
 With so many flowers blooming along one tall stem there’s so much for bees to choose from – it’s a bee buffet!
 Foxgloves in your garden make for a vibrant and versatile addition to your garden, and will also provide a hive of entertainment as bees flock to them.